MemGPT: Towards LLMs as Operating Systems: Experiments

-We evaluate \ours and our fixed-context baselines on the Multi-Session Chat (MSC) dataset introduced by \citet{xu2021mscbeyond}, which contains multi-session chat logs generated by human labelers, each of whom was asked to play a consistent persona for the duration of all sessions.
+\textbf{Dataset.} We evaluate \ours and our fixed-context baselines on the Multi-Session Chat (MSC) dataset introduced by \citet{xu2021mscbeyond}, which contains multi-session chat logs generated by human labelers, each of whom was asked to play a consistent persona for the duration of all sessions.
 Each multi-session chat in MSC has five total sessions, and each session consists of a roughly a dozen messages.
 As part of our consistency experiments, we created a new session (session 6) that contains a single question-answer response pair between the same two personas.

-\subsubsection{Deep memory retrieval task (consistency)}
+\subsubsection{Deep memory retrieval task (consistency).}

 We introduce a new `deep memory retrieval' (DMR) task based on the MSC dataset designed to test the consistency of a conversational agent.
-In DMR, the conversational agent is asked a question by the user that explicitly refers back to a prior conversation and has a very narrow expected answer range (see Figure \ref{fig:deep_memory_task} for an example).
+In DMR, the conversational agent is asked a question by the user that explicitly refers back to a prior conversation and has a very narrow expected answer range.
 We generated the DMR question-answer (QA) pairs using a separate LLM that was instructed to write a question from one user to another that could only be answered correctly using knowledge gained from the past sessions (see Appendix for further details).

 We evaluate the quality of the generated response against the `gold response' using ROUGE-L scores \citep{lin2004rouge} and an `LLM judge', which is instructed to evaluate whether or not the generated response is consistent with the gold response (GPT-4 has been shown to have high agreement with human evaluators \citep{zheng2023llmasajudge}).
-In practice, we notice that the generated responses (from both \ours and the baselines) were generally more verbose than the gold responses; ROUGE-L (which measures the longest common subsequence between the generated and reference text) is robust to this semantic variation in correct responses since it evaluates the presence of words from the gold answer in the generated answer.
-We also report the precision and recall scores used in calclating the ROUGE-L (F1) score.
+In practice, we notice that the generated responses (from both \ours and the baselines) were generally more verbose than the gold responses.
+We use the ROUGE-L recall (R) metric to account for the verbosity of the generated agent replies compared to the relatively short gold answer labels.

-\textbf{\ours utilizes memory to maintain coherence:} Table \ref{table:deep-memory-task} shows the performance of \ours vs the fixed-memory baselines.
-We compare against three variations of fixed-context baselines: an agent that see a recursive summary of the past five conversations (summary$_{1:5}$), an agent that can see a recursive summary of the first four conversations (summary$_{1:4}$) and the exact contents of the prior conversation (dialogue$_{5}$ is placed in active memory), as well as an oracle agent that can see the gold persona (for both chat participants) as well as a recursive summary.
-We experiment with these context variations using both GPT-3.5 and GPT-4.